fuad-bassam/reading-notes/day10/LearningJournal.md

 # Stack & Queue

-so today we take Stack and Queue and how ot create a white bored with it .
+so today we take Stack and Queue and how to create a white bored with it.

 ## Stacks